secwexen/secwexen-arsenal/docs/architecture.md

 # Architecture Overview

-Secwexen is a modular security framework designed to provide offensive, defensive, OSINT, and automation capabilities in a clean, extensible, and maintainable structure.
 This document explains the internal architecture, module layout, design principles, and interaction flow between components.

 ### 2.1 Directory Structure